 This article about the broadcaster, journalist, and writer Alistair Cooke is part of a series called “Hidden Folklorists,” which examines the folklore work of surprising people, including people better known for other pursuits.
 An earlier version of the article appeared in Folklife Center News, Volume 27, Number 1-2, Winter/ Spring 2005.
+This version of the article was published in 2018 and updated in 2022.

 The English-born journalist, broadcaster, and critic Alistair Cooke (1908-2004) left a remarkable legacy in the worlds of journalism, television, and especially radio.
 Cooke’s Letter from America, a BBC radio feature that ran as a virtually unbroken weekly series from 1946 until 2004, holds the record as the longest – running spoken word radio program ever presented by a single host: for fifty-eight years and almost three thousand fifteen-minute episodes, Cooke spoke to the world about American life.
 That’s about 750 hours, or one full month, of round-the-clock talking.
 (You can hear over 1400 episodes at this link, on the BBC website!)
 And that’s only one show among the many that Cooke presented during his sixty-year career as a journalist and critic.
 The sheer number and length of extant recordings of his voice is matched by few presenters in the history of broadcasting.